Collective magnetic Higgs excitation in a pyrochlore ruthenate: acknowledgments

-\textbf{Phonon Assignment and Selection Rules.} Nd$_2$Ru$_2$O$_7$ crystallizes in the cubic, centro-symmetric space group $Fd\bar{3}m$, with atoms occupying the following atomic positions: Nd -- (0.5, 0.5, 0.5), Ru -- (0, 0, 0), O1 -- (0.3309, 0.125, 0.125), O2 -- (0.375, 0.375, 0.375)~\cite{ku-18}.
-These correspond to the Wyckoff positions: Nd -- $16d$, Ru -- $16c$, O1 -- $8b$, O2 -- $48f$~\cite{ito-00}, which results in the six Raman-active modes A$_{1g}$ + E$_g$ + 4T$_{2g}$, and their corresponding Raman tensors
+Nd$_2$Ru$_2$O$_7$ crystallizes in the cubic, centro-symmetric space group $Fd\bar{3}m$, with atoms occupying the following atomic positions: Nd -- (0.5, 0.5, 0.5), Ru -- (0, 0, 0), O1 -- (0.3309, 0.125, 0.125), O2 -- (0.375, 0.375, 0.375)~\cite{ku-18}.
+These correspond to the Wyckoff positions: Nd -- $16d$, Ru -- $16c$, O1 -- $8b$, O2 -- $48f$~\cite{ito-00}, which result in the six Raman-active modes $A_{\mathrm{1g}}$ + $E_{\mathrm{g}}$ + 4$T_{\mathrm{2g}}$, and their corresponding Raman tensors

-To assign the Raman active phonon modes to their respective symmetries, and to highlight their anomalous behavior, we plot color contour maps of the angular dependent Raman response in parallel and crossed configurations for two different temperatures in Supplementary Fig. S2.
-Excitations of all three symmetries A$_{1g}$, E$_g$, and T$_{2g}$ are clearly distinguished at 300 K, following their expected behavior.
-One T$_{g}$ phonon remains obscured either due to a weak scattering intensity, or due to a (partial) overlap with another phonon mode.
-At 5 K (i.e., below $T_{\mathrm{N}}$) the E$_g$ phonon clearly deviates from its 4-fold symmetry (clearly observed for $E_{\mathrm{in}}$ // $E_{\mathrm{out}}$) and instead follows a distorted 2-fold pattern.
+To assign the Raman active phonon modes to their respective symmetries, and to highlight their anomalous behavior, we plot color contour maps of the angular dependent Raman response in parallel and crossed configurations for two different temperatures in Supplementary Figure 3.
+Excitations of all three symmetries $A_{\mathrm{1g}}$, $E_{\mathrm{g}}$, and $T_{\mathrm{2g}}$ are clearly distinguished at 300 K, following their expected behavior.
+One $T_{\mathrm{g}}$ phonon remains obscured either due to a weak scattering intensity, or due to a (partial) overlap with another phonon mode.
+At 5 K (i.e., below $T_{\mathrm{N}}$) the $E_{\mathrm{g}}$ phonon deviates from its four-fold symmetry (most clearly observed for \textbf{e}$_{\mathrm{in}}$ // \textbf{e}$_{\mathrm{out}}$) and instead follows a distorted two-fold pattern.
 Strikingly, the newly emerged 3-meV excitation mimics this behavior.
 We note that the maximal subgroup of $Fd\bar{3}m$ (No. 227) which can support such behavior is $Fd\bar{3}$ (No. 203).
-Even though the lowering of the symmetry increases the number of Raman-active modes to A$_{g}$ + 2E$_{g}$ + 6T$_{g}$, the Raman tensors for $Fd\bar{3}$ resemble the exact same form as those for $Fd\bar{3}m$ except for the E$_g$ channels, which transform to
+Even though the lowering of the symmetry increases the number of Raman-active modes to $A_{\mathrm{g}}$ + 2$E_{\mathrm{g}}$ + 6$T_{\mathrm{g}}$, the Raman tensors for $Fd\bar{3}$ resemble the exact same form as those for $Fd\bar{3}m$ except for the $E_{\mathrm{g}}$ channels.